 What you need to know about the R&D Tax Incentive

-These challenges invariably create opportunities for innovation.
-In support of this, the Australian Government offers the Research and Development (R&D) Tax Incentive.
-The program incentivises companies to undertake R&D activities they might not otherwise do due to uncertain results.
-Given the diverse challenges and opportunities within the agricultural industry, the program merits serious consideration for those looking to invest in developing new or improved products, processes, or devices.
+To support these efforts, the Australian Government offers the R&D Tax Incentive.
+This program incentivises companies to undertake R&D activities they might not otherwise commit to due to uncertain outcomes.
+Given the diverse challenges and opportunities within the agricultural industry, the program merits serious consideration for those looking to invest in developing new or improved products, processes, materials, services or devices.

-In this article, our R&D Tax experts unpack what you need to know about the R&D Tax incentive.
+In this article, our R&D Tax experts unpack what you need to know about the R&D Tax Incentive for agribusinesses.

 The benefits of the R&D tax incentive